s9y/s9y.github.io/contributing/developers/index.md

 Now, multiple regular expressions check the $uri for each possible scenario that could happen.
 This means, the central PAT_ARCHIVES rule will evaluate true, and execute its workflow.

 Inside this if-statement, the $serendipity['uriArguments'] are parsed and operated on, so that possible categories, authors, week formats, pagination numbers or others are recognized.
-Those variables are stored in parameters like $seredipity['GET']['page'] (pagination) for example.
+Those variables are stored in parameters like ```$serendipity['GET']['page']``` (pagination) for example.

 In our case, the list only contains "2019", "10" and "28".
 Those are stored in the variables $year, $month and $day.
 According to the selected calendar (gregorian or persian) these variables are evaluated and passed along to $ts and $te.
 Those hold timestamps of the passed date minumum and maximum (here: 2019-10-28 00:00 to 2019-10-28 23:59).